Tuesday, December 31, 2024

 Alicia stared back.
 She rushed across the room, ripped open the equipment bag, and dumped out the contents.
 She examined every pocket, zipper, and pouch.
 Nothing.

-"Wait, what about that one?" asked Party Girl, pointing to the gym bag on Alicia's bed.
+"What about that one?" asked Party Girl, pointing to the gym bag on Alicia's bed.

-Alicia pinched the zipper and drew the bag open.
-Work clothes.
-Her purse and wallet, water bottle, lunch bag, and a bottle of H-Twenty.
+She pinched the zipper and drew the bag open.
+Work clothes, purse, wallet, keys, water bottle, lunch bag, and a bottle of H-Twenty.
 She reached for the bottle.
 Goosebumps and a spiderlike tingle raced up her arm as her fingers closed around it.
 She could tell from the weight it was empty.
 Unfortunately, she was wrong.
 Something had been crumpled up and left inside.
-It wasn't paper.
-Maybe a magazine ad.
-Or a page from tonight's event program.
+It wasn't paper--maybe a magazine ad.

-Alicia fumbled with the plastic cap until it opened and gently extracted the page promoting that night's tag match with Iron Maiden against the Two-Woman Army.
+Alicia fumbled the plastic cap open and gently extracted the page promoting her tag match with Iron Maiden against the Two-Woman Army.
 A hole was torn out where Alicia's throat should've been.
 At the bottom of the bottle, there was one more gift: a single, rusted fishhook.
 She showed the bottle to Party Girl.
-"My wallet was in that bag.
-My driver's license!
-Oh gosh.
-Oh my gosh.
-What do I do?"

 Party Girl shot Alicia a more-bad-news look.
 "She wasn't done with me until I fought her."
 She pointed to each region as she described the extent of the damage.
 "Concussion, three broken ribs, sprained wrist, dislocated elbow, 14 stitches.
 I'm sorry."